top of page

 Alvin Yoder

-Louise Jennings, Executive Director
+Louise Jennings, Executive Director Emeritus

 Louise was raised in Chesapeake, VA, graduated from Deep Creek High School, and graduated from Chowan University in 1956.
 She worked a variety of jobs over the years, and had two daughters.
 Her first marriage ended in divorce due to drugs and alcohol abuse.
 Jesus saved Louise in 1975, gave her a second chance with a new husband and five stepchildren, and moved the family to the Shenandoah Valley.